Christopher Hogwood: Career

 In 1967, Hogwood co-founded the Early Music Consort with David Munrow.
 In 1973 he founded the Academy of Ancient Music, which specializes in performances of Baroque and Classical music using period instruments.
 The Early Music Consort was disbanded following Munrow's death in 1976, but Hogwood continued to perform and record with the Academy of Ancient Music.

+Beginning in 1979, Hogwood and the Academy recorded the first cycle of Mozart's symphonies to be performed on period instruments, with Hogwood in the role of continuist.
+In 1985, Hogwood's recording of Vivaldi's The Four Seasons on L'Oiseau-Lyre, which rubbed shoulders in the pop charts with Prince's Purple Rain; the latter was named best film soundtrack at the Brit Awards, while Hogwood's disc was best classical recording.

 From 1981, Hogwood conducted regularly in the United States.
 He was Artistic Director of Boston's Handel and Haydn Society from 1986 to 2001, and for the remainder of his life held the title of Conductor Laureate.
 From 1983 to 1985 he was artistic director of the Mostly Mozart Festival in the Barbican Centre in London.
 From 1988 to 1992, he was musical director of the Saint Paul Chamber Orchestra in Minnesota.

 In 1994 he conducted the Handel and Haydn Society in a recreation of the concert that premiered Beethoven's Sixth and Fifth symphonies for the Historic Keyboard Society of Milwaukee.

 Hogwood conducted a considerable amount of opera.
-He made his operatic debut in 1983, conducting Don Giovanni in St. Louis, Missouri.
-He worked with Berlin State Opera; La Scala, Milan; Royal Opera Stockholm; the Royal Opera House at Covent Garden, Chorégies d'Orange and Houston Grand Opera.
-With Opera Australia, he performed Idomeneo in 1994 and La Clemenza di Tito in 1997.
+He made his operatic debut in 1983, conducting Mozart's Don Giovanni in St. Louis, Missouri.
+He worked with Berlin State Opera; La Scala, Milan; Royal Swedish Opera; the Royal Opera House at Covent Garden, Chorégies d'Orange and Houston Grand Opera.
+With Opera Australia, he performed Mozart operas, Idomeneo in 1994 and La clemenza di Tito in 1997.
 In 2009, he returned to the Royal Opera House to conduct the Orchestra of the Age of Enlightenment in Purcell's Dido and Aeneas, and Handel's Acis and Galatea.
 2009 also saw him conducting Stravinsky's The Rake's Progress at the Teatro Real in Madrid, in a production directed by Robert Lepage.
-In late 2010 and early 2011, he conducted a series of performances of Mozart's The Marriage of Figaro at Zurich Opera House.
+In late 2010 and early 2011, he conducted a series of performances of Mozart's Le nozze di Figaro at the Zurich Opera House.